Prithvi-0080/Holiday-Packages-Prediction/README.md

 4. Model Evaluation

-Evaluated the model using metrics such as accuracy, precision, recall, and ROC-AUC.
+Evaluated the model using metrics such as accuracy, precision, recall, and .
-Performed cross-validation to ensure the model's robustness.
+Performed  is 98.4% accuracy.